 Eligibility to be considered for the lottery is based upon state guidelines designed to increase the probability of student success.
-These guidelines reflect: A cumulative grade point average (GPA) of 2.5 for all college coursework taken; an overall grade point average of 2.5 for the Human anatomy, Human Physiology and Microbiology prerequisite courses with no grade less than C for each course and no more than one repetition of any of these course; College level, transferable English, minimum of three (3) semester units with a grade no less than a C.
+These guidelines reflect: A cumulative grade point average (GPA) of 2.5 for all college coursework taken; an overall grade point average of 2.5 for the Human anatomy, Human Physiology and Microbiology prerequisite courses with no grade less than C for each course and no more than one repetition of any of these course will be applied to the GPA; College level, transferable English, minimum of three (3) semester units with a grade no less than a C. A "W" is considered an attempt at taking the course.
+However, course repetitions that are allowed pursuant to Board Rule 6701.20 - Repetition of Courses in Which A Satisfactory Grade Was Recorded - are exempt from this restriction.